 The Difficulty of Confronting Someone With an Addiction

-If you are watching a loved one destroy their life because of an alcohol or drug addiction and don’t know what to do, the Florida House Experience is here to provide the professional advice and compassionate support you need to get your loved one help.
+If you are watching a loved one destroy their life because of an alcohol or drug addiction and don’t know what to do, FHE Health is here to provide the professional advice and compassionate support you need to get your loved one help.
 You may be afraid of what the addict may do if pushed to enter a recovery program.
 Or you may be conflicted about abandoning the addicted loved one to suffer the consequences without you there providing housing, money, and transportation.

 Even more difficult than confronting a family member or friend about addiction is the ability to separate yourself from powerful feelings of resentment, helplessness, and guilt when coping with a loved one’s addiction.
-Understanding and accepting the fact that you are not the problem is essential for finding the inner resolve and strength required to take that first step in seeking assistance from the Florida House Experience.
+Understanding and accepting the fact that you are not the problem is essential for finding the inner resolve and strength required to take that first step in seeking assistance from FHE Health.

 Drug addiction is a chronic disease, not a flaw in a person’s character.
 No one is immune to becoming addicted to illegal or prescription drugs.
 Addicts are still being stereotyped as people who lack will-power and choose to abuse drugs or alcohol-free.
 Nothing could be farther from the truth.
 No one “chooses” to live on the street and subject themselves daily to dangerous situations.
 The stark truth is that addiction affects people from all walks of life—from the librarian who works in your local library to friendly neighbors you’ve known for years to the mayor of your town.